60dimension/IELTS-Vocabularies/Vocabulary02.md

 Gill speaks in a quiet Irish brogue.

-Once there were 70 million buffalo on the plains.
+Once, there were 70 million buffalo on the plains.

 The same alarm is manifest everywhere.